zimeg/poly-plague/README.md

 ## an archival note

-new builds for [the poly plague site][poly_plague] begin breaking only days after being released due to a change in the structure of downloaded data. a quarter system's pace and a broken spirit left me with little energy towards making a fix, however the repository was untouched as data continued to be downloaded and committed by the "GitHub Actions Bot".
+new builds for [the poly plague site][poly_plague] began breaking only days after being released due to a change in the structure of downloaded data. a quarter system's pace and a broken spirit left me with little energy towards making a fix, however the repository was untouched as data continued to be downloaded and committed by the "GitHub Actions Bot".

 each day of data downloaded by the bot can be found in [the commit history][commit_history].